nfqakademija/SuperFantastic5/README.md

 * Doctrine Fixtures Bundle fills database with test data
 * New / popular books queries added
 * Searching of string in author, title, description and publisher fields
+* Added orders and reservations of books
+* Get full list of unreturned orders / reservations for a specific user

 how to see it?
 ---------------